mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 "If you prefer, we can auto‑log every chat to a Google Sheet and ping Slack when something needs a human.","Not Sent","2025-10-14"
 "Example: Willow & Slate Apparel","https://willow‑slate.example","hello@willow…","Size chart buried; frequent sizing comments on IG", "Quick win for {store_name}: a widget that answers sizing in ≤60 words + links the chart.
 We keep it on‑brand and safe (no payment info).
-7‑day trial. {DEMO_URL}", "Happy to personalize copy for your bestsellers and add a ‘notify me’ restock flow.","Not Sent","2025-10-14" "Example: Pawsome Co.","https://pawsome.example","hi@pawsome…","Return policy unclear; weekend support gap", "We reduce weekend tickets by answering repeats (shipping/returns/warranty) and opening tickets only when needed.
+7‑day trial. {DEMO_URL}", "Happy to personalize copy for your bestsellers and add a 'notify me' restock flow.","Not Sent","2025-10-14" "Example: Pawsome Co.","https://pawsome.example","hi@pawsome…","Return policy unclear; weekend support gap", "We reduce weekend tickets by answering repeats (shipping/returns/warranty) and opening tickets only when needed.
 7‑day trial, cancel anytime.
-Book a 10‑min peek: {BOOKING_URL}", "We can add a maintenance‑mode message so customers aren’t left hanging during outages.","Not Sent","2025-10-14" "Example: Glow Botanics","https://glow‑botanics.example","team@glow…","International shipping questions in comments", "Add a quick bot that explains delivery windows/duties and routes edge cases to email safely.
+Book a 10‑min peek: {BOOKING_URL}", "We can add a maintenance‑mode message so customers aren't left hanging during outages.","Not Sent","2025-10-14" "Example: Glow Botanics","https://glow‑botanics.example","team@glow…","International shipping questions in comments", "Add a quick bot that explains delivery windows/duties and routes edge cases to email safely.
 Zero code.
-Trial it for a week? {DEMO_URL}", "We’ll auto‑summarize unknowns to Slack so your team fixes once and learns forever.","Not Sent","2025-10-14" "Example: Peak Gear","https://peak‑gear.example","ops@peak…","Order lookup DMs; no self‑serve link in bio", "We’ll add ‘Track my order’ + returns to a web widget and DM.
+Trial it for a week? {DEMO_URL}", "We'll auto‑summarize unknowns to Slack so your team fixes once and learns forever.","Not Sent","2025-10-14" "Example: Peak Gear","https://peak‑gear.example","ops@peak…","Order lookup DMs; no self‑serve link in bio", "We'll add 'Track my order' + returns to a web widget and DM.
 Bot stays under 60 words, defers safely on edge cases.
 Want a quick demo? {DEMO_URL}", "We can A/B a Messenger fallback vs web chat to see what converts for your audience.","Not Sent","2025-10-14"
 ```